This is how I embed a video in a blog post on my Mac, such that

 movie.movto Vimeo.
 Go to Settings, Custom URL, give it a name.

 - once available, click "embed", copy the iframe tag from the code.

 <div class="photo_frame_center"> <video width="480" height="360" controls preload="none" poster="/img/blog/movie/movie.mp4" type='video/mp4; codecs="avc1.42E01E, mp4a.40.2"'> <source src="/img/blog/movie/movie.jpg"> <source src="/img/blog/movie/movie.mp4" type='video/mp4; codecs="avc1.42E01E, mp4a.40.2"'> <source src="/img/blog/movie/movie.ogv" type='video/ogg; codecs="theora, vorbis"'> <source src="/img/blog/movie/movie.webm" type='video/webm; codecs="vp8, vorbis"'> <iframe src="http://player.vimeo.com/video/24959362?title=0&byline=0&portrait=0" width="400" height="300"></iframe> </video> </div>

 This version works on the iPhone, but a is a bit low-quality.

-movie - Computer.m4v version is much better,
+movie - Computer.m4v version is much better, but

-and doesn't actually let you play the movie.
+doesn't actually let you play the movie.

-At the moment Jekyll doesn't seem to recognise the video tag in Markdown,
+At the moment Jekyll doesn't seem to recognise the video tag in

-so as a workaround use a
+Markdown, so as a workaround use a

 For more than you ever want to know about HTML5 video, see the Video chapter in Dive into HTML5.